taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

+With this refactoring step in your mind, you can always lift your connections to the Redux store from your view layer depending on the needs of the components.
+Does the component need state from the Redux store?
+Does the component need to alter the state in the Redux store via dispatching an action?
+You are in full control of where you want to use connected components and where you want to keep your components as presenter components.

 ## Part 16: Interacting with an API

-- writing applications with sample data is dull
-- it can be more exciting by interacting with a real API - the [Hacker News API](https://hn.algolia.com/api)
-- even though, as you know, you can have asynchronous actions without another library, this application will introduce Redux saga as asynchrnours action library
+Implementing applications with sample data can be dull.
+It can be more exciting by interacting with a real API - the [Hacker News API](https://hn.algolia.com/api).
+Even though, as you have learned, you can have asynchronous actions without another library, this application will introduce Redux Saga as asynchrnours action library to deal with side-effects such as fetching data from a third-party library.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save redux-saga
 ~~~~~~~~

-- first, introduce a root saga, it can be similar seen to the combined root reducer, in the end the Redux store expects one reducer or one saga for its saga middleware
+First, you can introduce a root saga in your entry point file to sagas.
+It can be similar seen to the combined root reducer, because in the end the Redux store expects one reducer or one saga for its creation.

 {title="src/sagas/index.js",lang="javascript"}
 ~~~~~~~~